lab5e/spancli/README.md

 *There is a ws subcommand right now as well, but this will go away in the future.*

+For more help please refer to the `-h` option:

+    span -h
+	span <subcommand> -h

 ## Environment variables

 In order to make life a bit easier, two of the required command line